brunodpoliveira/SamayAmigaVirtual/README.md

 # SamayAmigaVirtual
- MVP of a mental-health chatbot
+Mental-health chatbot android app

-REMEMBER TO INSERT YOUR API KEY
+REMEMBER TO INSERT YOUR API KEY(MainActivity.java) AND firebase's google-service.json (in same folder as build.gradle)